Multiple Sclerosis Centers of Excellence

 What Are My VA Benefits for Multiple Sclerosis

-Veterans may be eligible for a broad range of programs and services provided by the Department of Veterans Affairs (VA).
+Veterans may be eligible for a broad range of programs and services provided by the VA.
 These programs are based upon enrollment eligibility and discharge status from active military service.
 There are several categories of eligibility based upon a variety of factors.
 Some of these factors are related to time of service and priority groups.
 For example: If you are a Veteran that served in a theater of combat operations after November 11, 1998 you are eligible for an extended period of eligibility for health care for five years post discharge.
-Enrollment Priority Groups range from 1 – 8, with 1 being the highest priority for enrollment.
-Priority Group 1 Veteran has service-connected disabilities rated 50% or more.
+Enrollment Priority Groups range from 1-8, with 1 being the highest priority for enrollment.
+A Priority Group 1 Veteran has service-connected disabilities rated 50% or more.
 A Priority Group 8 Veteran has a gross household income above the VA national income threshold and the geographically-adjusted income threshold for their resident location, and who agrees to pay co-pays.

 Women Veterans are eligible for the same VA benefits as male Veterans.
 Their eligibility is based upon the same Enrollment Priority Group process mentioned above.
 Once eligibility is determined, women Veterans can receive their medical care from specialized Women’s Centers available at each VA Medical Center.